logo Hiroshima University, Faculty of Science, Department of Earth and Planetary Systems Science

 KAWAZOE, Takaaki (Associate Professor)

-NAKAKUKI, Tomoeki (Associate Professor (Special Recognition))
+NAKAKUKI, Tomoeki (Assistant Professor/Associate Professor (Special Recognition))

-TAKAICHI Gouru (Assistant Professor (Special Appointment))
+TAKAICHI Goru (Assistant Professor (Special Appointment))

-Takashi Nakagawa (Visiting Associate Professor)
+NAKAGAWA Takashi (Visiting Associate Professor)

 • Slow earthquakes

-• Free oscillations of the Earth
+• Internal structure of the Earth

-• Water circulation in the Earth’s interior
+• Properties of magma in the Earth’s interior

-• Mantle convection
+• Mantle convection and fluid movement

 非火山性長周期微動の震源分布。色は時間変化を表す。